On this page:

 Pre-booked phone interpreting

-The service provider must consider the needs of the participant when booking a phone interpreter.
+Providers must consider the needs of the participant when booking a phone interpreter.
 If you are unsure if you need to pre-book an interpreter you can call TIS National’s Client Liaison team on 1300 655 820.

 - sensitive, complex, or time-consuming issues